 Expenses that are directly related to a class of gross income (including tax-exempt income) must be allocated to that class of gross income.
-Expenses not directly related to a class of gross income should be allocated to all classes of income on the basis of gross income in each class of income to total gross income, or some other ratio that clearly relates to the classes of income.
+Expenses not directly related to a class of gross income should be allocated to all classes of income based on the ratio of gross income in each class of income to total gross income, or some other ratio that clearly relates to the classes of income.
+See Regulations section 1.861-8 and Temporary Regulations section 1.861-8T for more information.

-Attach a schedule to Form 1120F showing classes of gross income and expenses directly allocable to each class of gross income.
-For expenses that are not directly allocable to a class of gross income, show the computation of the expense to each class of gross income.
+Attach a schedule showing each class of gross income, and the expenses directly allocable to each class.
+For expenses that are not directly allocable to a class of gross income, show the computation of the expense allocated to each class.